codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 		}
 		// If it isn’t currently loading, we check to see if we have breached
 		// the visibleThreshold and need to reload more data.
-		// If we do need to reload some more data, we execute loadMore to fetch the data. if (!loading && (totalItemCount - visibleItemCount) <= (firstVisibleItem + visibleThreshold)) {
+		// If we do need to reload some more data, we execute onLoadMore to fetch the data. if (!loading && (totalItemCount - visibleItemCount) <= (firstVisibleItem + visibleThreshold)) {
-			loadMore(currentPage + 1, totalItemCount);
+			onLoadMore(currentPage + 1, totalItemCount);
 			loading = true;
 		}
 	}

-	// Defines the process for actually loading more data based on page public abstract void loadMore(int page, int totalItemsCount);
+	// Defines the process for actually loading more data based on page public abstract void onLoadMore(int page, int totalItemsCount);

 	@Override
 	public void onScrollStateChanged(AbsListView view, int scrollState) {